 Preferred Alternative 2 would require that black sea bass pots be brought back to shore at the conclusion of a trip but would place no time limit on the length of the trip.
 Alternative 3 would put a time limit of 72 hours for how long a pot could remain in the water.
-Alternative 1 (No Action) would continue the risks of ghost fishing due to lost pots and entanglement with protected species, particularly when gear is left at sea for long periods of time and therefore would have the least amount of biological benefit for the alternative 3 because most trips last 1 day.
+Alternative 1 (No Action) would continue the risks of ghost fishing due to lost pots and entanglement with protected species, particularly when gear is left at sea for long periods of time and therefore would have the least amount of biological benefit for the alternatives considered.
+The biological benefit of Preferred Alternative 2 would be greater than Alternative 3 because most trips last 1 day.
 Therefore, under Preferred Alternative 2, pots would be in the water for the least amount of time and would have the least amount of risk for ghost fishing or entanglement with protected species.